-that separation between the child and family be gradual and positive.

-• that the child and childcare staff develop a positive relationship before the child is left on his/her own.
+- that separation between child and family be gradual and positive. - that the child and childcare staff develop a

 - that the child and family are gradually introduced to, and become familiar with, the routines, activities, and philosophy of the Centre. - that the child has a secure start to his/her childcare experience with the support of both family and childcare staff. - While we understand that gradual entry is not always convenient for families, it is a key component to a positive adjustment to childcare.
 Usually, gradual entry begins in the mornings, but we can be flexible, scheduling gradual entry around families' schedules.
 Before the child attends the childcare full-time, we require a minimum of three visits of increasing length by the child and his or her family.